Reviewed by

 • Rent Agreement: If the firm operates from rented premises, submit a copy of the rent agreement.

-• NOC from Landlord: Obtain a No Objection Certificate from the property owner, granting permission to use the space for business purposes.
+• NOC from Landlord: Obtain a No Objection Certificate (NOC) from the property owner, granting permission to use the space for business purposes.

 • Utility Bills: Provide the latest electricity or water bill for the business premises as address proof.